graphcore/tensorflow/GRAPHCORE_BUILD.md

 Building TensorFlow for the IPU is very similar to the process for building TensorFlow described here: <https://www.tensorflow.org/install/source>.

-Building TensorFlow for the IPU is supported for Ubuntu 18.04 and CentOS 7.6.
+Building TensorFlow for the IPU is supported for Ubuntu 18.04, Ubuntu 20.04.
+CentOS 7.6 and CentOS 8.3.

 The differences from the standard build process are: